keptn/keptn.github.io/content/docs/0.9.x/reference/bridge/_index.md

 link="./assets/uniform-view.png"
 caption="Keptn Bridge Uniform View">}}

-By selecting one integration, logs on error level as well as sequence failures can be viewed.
+By selecting one integration, events on error level as well as sequence failures can be viewed.
+If there are new error events since the last time the integration was viewed, an indicator shows up next to them.
 When a sequence in this particular scope failed, then there is a link provided that takes you directly to the failed task in the sequence. 'n/a' in this regard means that the error is not related to any sequence execution.

 {{< popup_image